 There is no substitute for a healthy body.

 Get a good quality juicer, it is worth every penny.
 Though cheap juicers are available, they can break any time (remember what happened to the juicer my mom gave me?).

-I got a Hurom for roughly $300 from a local dealer and so far it has worked very well for me.
+I bought a Hurom juicer for around $300 from a local dealer and so far it’s working great.